folz/anchors/packages/dom/README.md

-# @floating-ui/dom
+# @folz/anchors

-This is the library to use Floating UI on the web.
+This is the library to use Anchors on the web.